natalieagus/50002-2022/_notes/i_betacpu.md

-### Program Counter
+### Program Counter and Physical Memory Unit

 The PC is a 32-bit register (i.e: a set of **32** 1-bit registers).
 Its job is to store the address of the **current** instruction that is executed.
 >For now, we can safely assume that the initial content of the PC REG is always zero.

-The datapath of the components involving the PC is shown in the figure below:
+The datapath of the components involving the PC and the Physical Memory is shown in the figure below:

 <img src="/50002/assets/contentimage/beta/pc.png"  class="center_full"/>